prateeksingh74/concepts-ai/README.md

 # Concept Explainer

 A small API using Go and Python that explains computer science concepts with a textbook definition and a real-life analogy.
+Has a brief hard-coded dictionary and a default response for concepts not included in the dictionary.

 ## Folder Structure